 In the admission process the program will review not only the academic potential of an applicant, but also the physical and emotional capabilities to meet the requirements of the program’s curriculum in order to graduate as a skilled PA.
 Students must affirm that they meet these Technical Standards prior to or at the time of matriculation.
 Students found to be in violation of Technical Standards are at risk for dismissal from the program.
 Disclosure of disabilities and requests for accommodations are handled in a confidential manner.
 Reasonable accommodations for persons with documented disabilities will be considered on an individual basis.

-Lynchburg College strives to ensure that patients receive the best health care possible by requiring that students possess abilities and skills in these areas:
+University of Lynchburg strives to ensure that patients receive the best health care possible by requiring that students possess abilities and skills in these areas:

 Applicants must have sufficient capacity to observe in the classroom, the laboratories, outpatient settings and the patient’s bedside.
 Sensory skills to perform a physical examination are required.
 Functional vision, hearing, smell and tactile sensation are required to properly observe a patient’s condition and to perform procedures regularly required during a physical examination.